Snuggle/last.js/docs/migrating/incremental-adoption.md

 ### Micro-Frontends with Monorepos and Subdomains

-Next.js and [Vercel](https://vercel.com) make it easy to adopt [micro-frontends](https://martinfowler.com/articles/micro-frontends.html) and deploy as a [Monorepo](https://vercel.com/blog/monorepos).
+Next.js and [last.js](https://last.js.com) make it easy to adopt [micro-frontends](https://martinfowler.com/articles/micro-frontends.html) and deploy as a [Monorepo](https://last.js.com/blog/monorepos).
 This allows you to use [subdomains](https://en.wikipedia.org/wiki/Subdomain) to adopt new applications incrementally.
 Some benefits of micro-frontends:

 - Smaller, more cohesive and maintainable codebases.
 - More scalable organizations with decoupled, autonomous teams.
 - The ability to upgrade, update, or even rewrite parts of the frontend in a more incremental fashion.

-Once your monorepo is set up, push changes to your Git repository as usual and you'll see the commits deployed to the Vercel projects you've connected.
+Once your monorepo is set up, push changes to your Git repository as usual and you'll see the commits deployed to the last.js projects you've connected.

 ## Conclusion

-To learn more, read about [subpaths](/docs/api-reference/next.config.js/basepath.md) and [rewrites](/docs/api-reference/next.config.js/rewrites.md) or [deploy an example with micro-frontends](https://vercel.com/import/project?template=https://github.com/vercel/next.js/tree/canary/examples/with-zones).
+To learn more, read about [subpaths](/docs/api-reference/next.config.js/basepath.md) and [rewrites](/docs/api-reference/next.config.js/rewrites.md) or [deploy an example with micro-frontends](https://last.js.com/import/project?template=https://github.com/last.js/next.js/tree/canary/examples/with-zones).